Current Breed Council Health Priorities

 Lafora Disease (Mini Wires)

 Lafora Disease is a form of epilepsy that affects Miniature Wirehaired Dachshunds.
 Symptoms typically develop from age 5 and can include fitting, confusion, jerking (myoclonus), incontinence and panic attacks.
 Lafora is classified as an inherited autosomal recessive condition which means that to be clinically affected, a dog must inherit a mutated gene from each parent.
-If it has inherited one mutated gene (i.e. a Carrier), it will not be affected but if mated with another carrer or affected dog, some puppies may be clinically affected.
+If it has inherited one mutated gene (i.e. a Carrier), it will not be affected but if mated with another carrier or affected dog, some puppies may be clinically affected.

 The Lafora DNA test is a ‘required’ test for KC Assured Breeders and for Breed Club members to comply with our Code of Ethics.
 For more information, visit the Laforadogs website.